crashkonijn/AirController/README.md

 ## HTML

 The HTML follows a very simple boilerplate to make the controller.
-The AirController.css will remove all default css off a browser so you start off with a blank slate that will completely fill the screen.
+The AirController.css will remove all default CSS off a browser so you start off with a blank slate that will completely fill the screen.

 ### Page
 First off everything has to be put in pages, these pages can be switched by the unity plugin.
 A page is created like this: